nrfconnect/sdk-nrf/lib/bin/lwm2m_carrier/lwm2m_carrier.rst

 Below are some of the requirements and limitations of the application while running this module.

-* The application should not call the :cpp:func:`bsdlib_init` function.
+* The application should not call the :c:func:`bsdlib_init` function.

    * The LwM2M carrier library initializes and uses the :ref:`bsdlib`.
      This library is needed to track the modem FOTA states.